-Table of contents
+Table of Contents

 Foreword hat is it about family businesses that enables them to stay ahead of the competition?
 What is the secret to their staying power and their capacity to grow successfully from decade to decade and from generation to generation?
 And how do they continue to nurture and sustain their founders' entrepreneurial spirt?
 The STEP Project Global Consortium and KPMG Private Enterprise set out to find the answers to these questions.
 We wanted to understand how family businesses continue to be such regenerative powerhouses that not only flourish in good times, but also manage to respond constructively during times of disruption.
-Our exploration began with an in-depth survey of 2,439 family business leaders across the world between September and November 2021.
-After a detailed academic analysis of the survey data, we moderated a series of roundtable discussions in February 2022 with family business CEOs along with family business academics and professional advisers.
-The discussions focused on the factors and challenges that are influencing the continuous renewal and performance of family businesses.
-We heard how their regenerative power begins simply enough - with the founders' entrepreneurial ambition to turn an inspiring vision into a practical reality.
+Our exploration began with a survey of 2,439 family business leaders across the world including those from businesses in the UAE.
+After a detailed academic analysis of the survey data, we moderated a series of roundtable discussions with family business CEOs along with academics and professional advisers.
+The discussions focused on the factors and challenges that are influencing the continuous renewal and performance of these organizations.
+We were privileged to communicate with a number of family business leaders here in the United Arab Emirates, and to hear their views on some of the themes that emerged from the global survey.
+On behalf of KPMG Lower Gulf, we would like to extend our warm thanks to these UAE trailblazers for contributing their experiences and valuable insight.
+We heard how regenerative power begins simply enough - with the founders' entrepreneurial ambition to turn an inspiring vision into a practical reality.
 As the vision comes to life, the focus then shifts to growth and an operating philosophy that can sustain the original entrepreneurial spirit of the founder.
 This is what continues to guide the decision-making and strategic choices that are made across the generations in the face of further challenges and new opportunities.
-A sustained spirit of entrepreneurship, transgenerational resilience and socioemotional wealth that families accumulate from their family businesses are the secrets behind their long-term regenerative power.
+UAE leaders believed in staying true to their founders' vision, but stressed the importance of learning from the next generation.
+They mentioned how younger family members were creating a more equitable working environment through a focus on diversity, and leading the way on sustainability by embracing ESG.
+Their technological knowhow is proving valuable given today's rapidly evolving digital landscape, particularly as the pandemic has accelerated the pace of change.
+A sustained spirit of entrepreneurship, transgenerational resilience and socioemotional wealth that families accumulate from their businesses are the secrets behind their long-term regenerative power.
 We're pleased to have this opportunity to share with you their insights, experiences and ideas for sustaining the same powerful advantages in your family business.